-A week ago Brooks reviewed the 2011 version of the Illusione Singularé, and today’s review is of its accompanying and subsequent release, the 2012 Vimana.
+A week ago we reviewed the 2011 version of the Illusione Singularé, and today’s review is of its accompanying and subsequent release, the 2012 Vimana.

-We’ve already covered most of the history, here’s what Brooks had to say:
+We’ve already covered most of the history, here’s what Brooks Whittington had to say:

 The 2011 and 2012 editions of the Illusione Singularé are being made in Nicaragua, according to a report from Gregory Mottola of Cigar Aficionado.
 The move shifts production from the Fábrica de Tabacos Raíces Cubana S. de R.L. factory in Honduras to Tabacos Valle de Jalapa S.A.
 (TABSA) in Nicaragua.
 That factory is owned by Eduardo Fernández, the principal in AGANORSA S.A.